wilbo/server_technologie/README.md

     return View(author);
 }
 ```
-9. run, add authors and books and edit them.
+9. Run, add authors and books and edit them.
 In the edit form you will notice the changes in the data.
+10. Profit!